Rosa-Kang/dailyReact/README.md

 .
 State Management in React
 Prop Drilling ? : is the process of passing data from one component via several interconnected components to the component that needs it.

+.
+React Query
+: a powerful library for managing data in React
+React Query is a data-fetching library that helps with fetching, caching, synchronising, and updating the server state in your react application.

+.
+What is Axios?
+Axios is a popular HTTP client for making API requests in JavaScript applications.

+*Combining React Query with Axios, we can create a robust data management solution that is easy to use and maintain.